One of the worst predicaments you can find yourself in as a website owner is to be on the wrong side of the law.

 - General Data Protection Regulation (GDPR) Compliance

-- Affiliate Agreement (e.g. if you sell products or services through an affiliate program)
+- Affiliate Disclosure (e.g. if you sell or promote affiliate products and services)

 - Anti-Spam Policy